nhgritctran/PheTK/README.md

 This function takes genetic variant information as input, and generates cohort with matching genotypes as an output csv file.
-As this function uses Hail to extract data from Hail matrix tables, it must be run on a compatible environment, e.g., a dataproc cluster on All of Us researcher workbench or UK Biobank RAP.
+As this function uses Hail to extract data from Hail matrix tables, it must be run in a compatible environment, e.g., a dataproc cluster on All of Us researcher workbench or UK Biobank RAP.

 For example, we generate cohort for _CFTR_ variant chr7-117559590-ATCT-A with